 No. It’s another kind of Internet-enabled AI.

-Product support is a good example.
-Support organisations have large knowledge bases of past questions and answers, but staff expertise and answer quality varies widely and training a machine learning AI on low quality knowledge yields low quality results.
-Using machine learning to add natural language interfaces to low quality knowledge bases is even worse.
+Product support is a great example of this.
+Support organisations have large knowledge bases of past questions and answers, but staff expertise and answer quality varies widely and training a machine learning AI on horrible (low quality) knowledge yields horrible results.
+Using machine learning to add flexible natural language interfaces to low quality knowledge bases is even worse.

 eXvisory is another kind of Internet-enabled AI: capturing expertise (rather than experience) in language-like logic networks.
 Like neural networks (the precursor to machine learning) logic networks (aka expert systems) fell out of favour before the Internet, because they required specialist programmers and suffered from combinatorial complexity.
 But just as Internet-scale data and compute have reopened the flood gates for machine learning, modern Internet capabilities are also enabling a fresh take on logic networks.